oliverturner/blog/src/pages/posts/mqs-in-js.md

 how a component should respond](https://docs.astro.build/core-concepts/component-hydration/#hydrate-interactive-components) via directives.

-Here's an example of how we can keep the payload to mobile users minimal by only loading the code and data for a component if their device has the real estate to display it:
+Here's an example of how we can keep the mobile payload minimal by only hydrating a component if the device has the real estate to display it:

 ```astro
 // Hydrate `Sidebar` only if the device is a tablet or larger
 <Sidebar client:media={'(min-width: 768px)'} />
 ```

-So `<Sidebar />` ships as inert HTML, and only gets to lazily pull in additional resources if the criteria we define are met
+`<Sidebar />` shipping as inert HTML and only loading its JS if our user-focused criteria are met is great for performance: as the old adage has it, the fastest code is the code you don't load!

 ### But wait...

-Okay, so automagic performance sounds very cool but...\
+Okay, so fast-by-default is very cool but...

 🤔 if `matchMedia` is now a control mechanism for behaviour, then...\
 😟 we need to keep our media queries aligned with our application code, so...\
 😱 how do we keep CSS in sync with our JS?!